 SABIC's Product Stewardship department is responsible for identifying legal requirements restricting or prohibiting the manufacture, use, and sale of chemical substances.
 SABIC's Product Stewardship department continually monitors developing and new chemical substance requirements in all relevant countries and regions, including the European Union, China, Japan, and the Americas.
 It is SABIC's policy to comply with all such restrictions and prohibitions and the restrictions of key customers.
 SABIC's Product Stewardship department provides customers with information on the constituents of our products so that our customers are able to comply with applicable chemical substance regulations and laws.
 This information is provided through safety data sheets and direct communications with customers.
-SABIC also participates closely with trade groups, such as ICCA (International Council of Chemical Associations) to help develop a more sustainable future and ensure the safety and protection of human health and the environment.
-A key initiative is the Global Product Strategy, with key pillars of Product Stewardship, Risk Assessment and Management, Stronger Chemicals Management Globally, and Transparency.
-Further details about each pillar can be obtained at the following website: https://www.icca-chem.org/global-product-strategy- gps/.
+SABIC also publishes Product Safety Summaries for select products and materials as part of our participation in the ICCA Global Product Strategy.
+These can be obtained at the following http://icca.cefic.org/en/Home/Global-Product-Strategy/global-product-strategy/chemicalinformation-search/.
+The Product Stewardship group works closely with commercial staff to comply with each country's chemical substance requirements.